Joaquín Aros

 Joaquín Esteban Aros Melgarejo (born 23 January 1996) is a Chilean footballer who plays for Deportes Linares in the Segunda División Profesional de Chile.

+Career

+Aros joined Brujas de Salamanca in February 2026.
+He switched to Deportes Linares for the second half of the year.

 Personal life

-Joaquín is the son of the former Chile international footballer Mauricio Aros.
+Joaquín is the son of the former Chile international footballer Mauricio Aros and the half-brother of the also footballer Vicente Aros.